 It is important to remember that any inadequate diet will eventually be reflected in the horse’s hoof.
 If a diet is deficient in energy, protein, vitamins or minerals then the result could be no energy, a dull coat, poor muscle tone, along with a myriad of other problems among them being the growth of the hoof being slower than normal, resulting in cracks, splits and difficulty keeping a shoe on.
 If an undernourished horse is then provided with a complete and balanced diet, all of these conditions can gradually be corrected along with an improvement in faster and better hoof horn growth as the horse is now receiving the nutrients required to support this growth.

-Secondly, as the hoof wall is mostly comprised of protein it is important to ensure that horses receive an adequate intake of high quality protein.
+Secondly, as the hoof wall is mostly comprised of protein it is important to ensure that horses receive an adequate intake of high-quality protein.
 Keratin is an extremely strong protein and is the major component in skin, mane, tail and hooves.
+Soybean meal (extruded) is a good source of protein as it contains the highest concentrations and the best combinations of essential amino acids for a vegetable protein meal.

-Vitamins and minerals are also vitally important and if a deficiency is compromising the health of the horse, then their hooves will deteriorate as well.
+Meeting all vitamin and mineral requirements is also vitally important because if a deficiency is compromising the health of the horse, then their hooves will deteriorate as well.

 Additionally, a healthy hindgut is paramount to the overall well-being of the horse.
 If diets are fed that are too low in forage or if the hindgut environment is disturbed (particularly when lots of uncooked grains are fed and allowed to ferment in the hindgut) then metabolic issues can arise that ultimately compromise hoof health.